-While SPH intends to dispose of the To Be Disposed Holdings as soon as is reasonably practicable, consistent with the nature of, and conditions for, the relief requested herein, SPH expects that the amounts and timing of dispositions may be dictated by such constraints as illiquidity, blackout periods related to board participation, tax matters or agreements with an issuer or a co-partner.
+While SPH intends to dispose of the To Be Disposed Holdings as soon as is reasonably practicable, consistent with its current reliance on Rule 3a-2 and the nature of, and conditions for, the relief requested herein, SPH expects that the amounts and timing of dispositions may be dictated by such constraints as illiquidity, blackout periods related to board participation, tax matters or agreements with an issuer or a co-partner.
 Based on SPH's officers' consideration of the various constraints associated with the To Be Disposed Holdings and assessment of market conditions, SPH believes that: (i) most of the To Be Disposed Holdings that are constrained only by lack of liquidity may be fully liquidated by the end of 2010; and (ii) most of the To Be Disposed Holdings that are constrained by tax issues and/or blackout periods may be fully liquidated by the end of the first quarter of 2011.

-Thus, SPH expects that the vast majority of the remaining To Be Disposed Holdings can be liquidated during the Relief Period and, absent exigent circumstances, SPH believes that, by the end of the Relief Period, it will have fully liquidated additional To Be Disposed Holdings having a value, as of August 31, 2010, of approximately \$88.8 million (or approximately 18.3% of Forty Percent Test adjusted total assets, or 17.5% of Forty Five Percent Test adjusted total assets, as of August 31, 2010).
-Upon completion of these intended dispositions, SPH will have reduced its To Be Disposed Holdings from 26 positions with a value of approximately \$260.3 million (59.5% of Forty Percent Test adjusted total assets, or 56.4% of Forty Five Percent Test adjusted total assets) on July 15, 2009, to two positions whose August 31, 2010 values total \$1.4 million (approximately 0.3% of adjusted total assets).48
+Thus, SPH expects that the vast majority of the To Be Disposed Holdings can be liquidated during the period for which relief has been requested and, absent exigent circumstances, SPH believes that, by the end of the period for which relief has been requested, it will have fully liquidated To Be Disposed Holdings having a value, as of June 30, 2010, of approximately \$85.0 million (or approximately 19.3% of adjusted total assets as of June 30, 2010).
+Upon completion of these intended dispositions, SPH will have reduced its To Be Disposed Holdings from approximately \$260.3 million (59.5% of adjusted total assets) on July 15, 2009, to positions having a value of \$12.2 million (2.8% of adjusted total assets), as of June 30, 2010.
+41